Focus on the Solution, Not the Problem

 1. Look For Likely Outcomes

-It’s best if we try to emotionally dissociate from the problem at hand and instead look at it logically.
+It’s best to try to emotionally dissociate from the problem at hand and instead look at it logically.
 This is the only way to solve an issue.

 This goes for teams as well.
 If you are the leader, encourage the members not to dwell on the past, but rather focus on how to change the situation.

-Dwelling on the problem does nothing but waste time and energy, which would otherwise be spent on changing things for the better.
+Dwelling on the problem wastes time and energy, which could otherwise be spent improving things.

-When looking for possible outcomes, you have to envision exactly what it would look like, how much it would cost, and who exactly would be involved.
+When considering possible outcomes, one must envision exactly what they would look like, how much they would cost, and who would be involved.

 Before you start looking at the likely outcomes, you must first understand the problem as well as possible.
 Gain a deeper understanding of the problem you are trying to solve.
 Clarify the issue, its constraints and all other limitations involved.